 My father reminded me the other day that Thanksgiving turkey doesn't have to be a whole bird.
-If your gathering is only few people, and you don't want to have several weeks of turkey leftovers, there's no need to roast a 15-pound gobbler.
+If your gathering is only a few people, and you don't want to have several weeks of turkey leftovers, there's no need to roast a 15-pound gobbler.

 Now, the only issue I see with cooking just the breast, is that you end up with scant drippings for gravy.
 If you like gravy as much a I do, I recommend adding a fatty turkey wing to the roasting pan, and using those drippings for your gravy.

-Stuffed Roast Turkey Breast Recipe
+Roast Turkey Breast with Breadcrumb Stuffing

 Even if you end up not eating the skin, it's important to wrap it around the turkey roll for roasting.
 It will bathe the turkey in flavor and will keep the breast from drying out.

 If you don't eat bacon, just use a generous tablespoon of butter to sauté the shallots instead.

 For the Turkey:

 1 thick slice bacon (see recipe note)

 Butter, extra virgin olive oil, OR bacon fat